MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/use-windows-app-sdk-run-time.md

 ## Declare OS compatibility in your application manifest

-To declare operating system (OS) compatibility, and to avoid the Windows App SDK defaulting to Windows 8 behavior (and potential crashes), you can include a side-by-side application manifest with your non-MSIX-packaged app.
+To declare operating system (OS) compatibility, and to avoid the Windows App SDK defaulting to Windows 8 behavior (and potential crashes), you can include a side-by-side application manifest with your packaged with external location or unpackaged app.
 See [Application manifests](/windows/win32/sbscs/application-manifests) (it's the file that declares things like DPI awareness, and is embedded into your app's `.exe` during build).
 This might be an issue if you're adding Windows App SDK support to an existing app, rather than creating a new one via a Visual Studio project template.

 If you don't already have a side-by-side application manifest in your project, then add a new XML file to your project, and name it as recommended in [Application manifests](/windows/win32/sbscs/application-manifests).
 Add to the file the **compatibility** element and the child elements shown in the following example.
 These values control the quirks level for the components running in your app's process.